Jahia/content-integrity/docs/embedded-tests.md

 If the `privileged` group is missing, you will need to recreate it, and then add every `site-privileged` group as a member.

 If the `site-privileged` group is missing, you will need to recreate it.
 Then, it will be required to identify the users/groups which need to be member of this group.

+## StaticInternalLinksCheck

+In the rich text editor, one should use the "link" feature to create internal links, select a page, and let the software create the internal link correctly.
+But it happens that users copy the URL of a page from their browser's address bar, and paste it in the editor.
+As a consequence, the internal link is not considered as such, and is handled as an external link.
+As a consequence, the link gets broken if the target page is renamed or moved.
+And no warning is displayed if one deletes the target page.

+This check iterates the properties of type `string` and reports any occurrence of a domain declared on one of the websites (primary domain or alternative one).

+This check is disabled by default since the effect of the reported errors has a functional impact more than is a technical inconsistency, and because there's a high risk of false positives.

+### Dealing with errors

+If a reported error is qualified as legit, then the content has to be fixed manually and republished if the error is present in live as well.

 ## TemplatesIndexationCheck